vdojnov/4D-Documentation/ORDA/ORDA Cheet Sheet.md

 We can call our [hireNewEmployee()](##The-DataClass-Class) fucntion with the URL: **http://127.0.0.1:8044/rest/Schools/hireNewEmployee**

-A parameters must be passed as a collection, in the body of the request:
+Parameters must be passed as a collection, in the body of the request:

 ```json
 [